Jewlia Eisenberg

 Her music was both physical, using voices, vocal percussion, handclaps, heartbeats, sex-breath, silence, and also intellectual, exploring such topics as Bosnian genocide in Sarajevo Blues (2004) and the political/erotic nexus of Walter Benjamin and his Marxist muse in Trilectic (2002).
 Both of these works were released on John Zorn's Radical Jewish Series on Tzadik.

 She was commissioned from such sources as by the Sloan Foundation and the Goethe Institut SF and has received numerous awards, including: Trust for Mutual Understanding grant for collaboration with poets in ex-Yugoslavia, the Puffin Foundation grant for her Red Rosa project, a Katzenstein Fellow for collaboration with experimental architects and engineers as an Artist-In-Residence at MIT, a Rockefeller Foundation Multi-Arts Production Fund Grant for 'The Grim Arithmetic of Water, with aerial dance choreographer Jo Kreiter, a Goldman Fund Tikea Fellow for project-based radical film and music work with youth, and a Weisz Fellow for field research and recording among Jewish women in the Gondar region of Ethiopia.
 Eisenberg enjoyed a retreat as part of the Djerassi Resident Artists Program in October–November 2006.

 Early life

 Eisenberg was born in Brooklyn, New York, and grew up in Starrett City.
 Her parents were communists, and she stated that she lived with them in "a commune that was for black and Jewish people".
 Eisenberg's mother was a musician, who encouraged her musical development.

-Eisenberg studied music at UC Berkeley, and later travelled the world.
+She studied music at UC Berkeley, and later travelled the world.
 She also studied at the Pardes Institute of Jewish Studies.